andersonfonseka/webrocket/README.md

 If you want to dive into a simple way to develop a web application without to use a NPM that brings a package with thousand libraries to your notebook, the **webrocket** could be an alternative.

-Other point **webrocket** is completely testable, you can execute your unit-test and coverag with no worries, there's no rocket (ops!) science here. **A good choice must be based on software quallity**, the webrocket has quality, we use bettercodehub and codeclimate to attest it.
+Other point **webrocket** is completely testable, you can execute your unit tests and code coverage with no worries, there's no rocket (ops!) science here. **A good choice must be based on software quallity**, the webrocket has quality, we use bettercodehub and codeclimate to attest it.